 Phone: (413) 545-1976

-- AutoCAD and AutoCAD LT (any recent version): No Experience Required / Donnie Gladfelter / Sybex / ISBN: 978-1-118-57510-9.
-A free basic quality e-book copy is available online here through the UMass library system.
+- Mastering AutoCAD and AutoCAD LT (any recent version) / Omura, Benton / J. Wiley & Sons.
+A free e-book copy is available online here through the UMass library system.
 (You may have to log on using your OIT NetID and password.)

 - If you don’t have one yet, get an architect’s scale.
-You can get one from the textbook store or the university store.
+You can get one from the university store.

 Optional Literature – AutoCAD: